gotome/BigInt/README.md

 `BigInt Class C++` for all basic arithmetic operations.

-This class allows you to calculate verry large numbers.
+This class allows you to calculate arbitrary large numbers.
 The numbers are stored in dynamic arrays.
-This allows to calculate almost unlimited large numbers.

 **Numbers will get stored internally as follows:**